reflection/designmodo-flatuipro-rails/README.md

 You **must** purchase and download a licensed copy to use this gem (none of the assets are packaged per Flat UI Pro license).
 You may do so by clicking the above image (full disclosure: affiliate link).

-The version major and minor should match the Flat UI Pro version.
-Anything after the major or minor are gem versions.
+The version major and minors should match the Flat UI Pro version.
+Anything after these are gem versions.

 ## Installation
 First install and configure dependencies: [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails) and [jquery-ui-rails](https://github.com/joliss/jquery-ui-rails) .